 Until the cold sores have 'scabbed over' and are completely dry, the cold sore is very infectious and can be spread to other people.
 The scab slowly disappears over a week or so, leaving no scar.
 Some virus will remain dormant (inactive) in the nerve sheath, ready to cause another cold sore sometime in the future.

 Yes.
 When you have a cold sore you should not kiss anyone or allow anyone to come into skin contact with the sore.
-In particular, avoid kissing newborn babies and anyone who has a poor immune system (an immunocompromised person).
-Immunocompromised people include people having chemotherapy for cancer and people with conditions such as AIDS.
+In particular, avoid kissing newborn babies and anyone who has a weakened immune system (an immunocompromised person).
+Immunocompromised people include people having chemotherapy for cancer and people with conditions such as HIV.
 Avoid oral sex until the cold sores have completely healed.
-When you have no symptoms - when the virus is dormant (inactive) - you are not usually infectious.
+When you have no symptoms - when the virus is dormant (inactive) - you are less infectious.
 Healthy people who already have cold sores cannot be re-infected.

 Tests are not usually needed to confirm the diagnosis of cold sores.
-Symptoms of tingling pain followed by the typical blisters that crust around the nose and mouth are usually enough to make the diagnosis.
+Cold sore symptoms of tingling pain followed by the typical blisters that crust around the nose and mouth are usually enough to make the diagnosis and treat cold sores.

 Taking a sample of the blister fluid on a special viral swab can help confirm the diagnosis of HSV.
 A blood test can also detect the virus more reliably than a swab can.
 Neither of these tests is routinely available at your GP surgery.
 Testing might be done in people who have a poor immune system (immunocompromised people).
-Blood tests are available for people with severe infections.
+Blood tests may be available for people with severe infections if there is a need for them during a hospital admission.

 - Try not to touch or pick cold sores.
 Only touch cold sores when applying topical creams.